 Prepare a resume/CV

-• Include all relevant personal information including visa status.
+- Include all relevant personal information including your current visa status.

-• Attach a small passport-sized color photo to the top of the resume/CV.
+- Include a small passport-sized color photo at the top of the resume/CV.
 This helps potential employers remember applicants more easily.
 Dress formally for the photo but look relaxed and friendly.
-There are numerous photographic shops in every city offering a dozen photos for just a few dollars.

-• The schools we visit for teaching practices can be added to resumes/CVs as relevant experience.
-This is very important as it shows real Thailand teaching experience.
+- The schools we visit for observed teaching practices can be added to resumes/CVs as relevant experience.
+This is very important as it shows real Thailand EFL teaching experience.

 Step 3: